Easy tips to manage tech neck (forward head posture) for better and improved sleep patterns

 Here are some easy tips to manage tech neck for better and improved sleep:

 #2.
-Keep the top of your screen 5 to 10 degree below the horizontal gaze, in order to keep the cervical spine in neutral.
-This is a postural corrections that is applicable to your laptop, computer monitors, phone, books, etc.
+Keep the top of your screen 5 to 10 degrees below the horizontal gaze, in order to keep the cervical spine in neutral.
+This is a postural correction that is applicable to your laptop, computer monitors, phone, books, etc.

 #3.
-Take regular posture breaks during your day, specially if you are in a desk bound job that requires you to work on a devise/computer, as these tend to accentuate tech neck posture.
+Take regular posture breaks during your day, especially if you are in a desk bound job that requires you to work on a device/computer, as these tend to accentuate tech neck posture.
 A posture break is a set of easy exercises that can be done in under 2 minutes to destress your whole spine and body.

 #4.
 Get up and move!
 When we sit for longer than 20 minutes our spinal discs start to feel the pressure and are more prone to disc issues.
 When a tech neck is added to this situation it makes the chances of developing disc issues even higher.